-The NBCC has announced that it will change to the New Format for the NCMHCE on November 7, 2022 (or mid-October for those applying for NCC National Certification).
+The NBCC has announced that it will begin the New Format for the NCMHCE on November 7, 2022 (or mid-October for those applying for NCC National Certification).
 This new format will look very different from the current format.

 Here are the most significant changes that are coming:

 - The new format will be a longer exam.
 According to the NBCC, the new NCMHCE test format will contain 11 case studies.
 Test takers will be given 225 minutes to complete the exam.

 - Each case study will comprise one client narrative (which will include the diagnosis) followed by 13 multiple-choice questions.
 Each question will offer four answer choices of which only one will be correct.

 - Your score will be based on how many correct answers you select.
 The exam will have 143 total questions, but only 100 will be scored.
 The remaining 43 questions will be used for 'field testing'.